xulongjun/Documentation/docs/GitFlow/SetupGuideGitLab.md

 This ensures that direct pushes are controlled and that changes are introduced through merge requests, maintaining the integrity of your development efforts.

-# 5. Configure Merge Request Approvals and CI/CD Checks in GitLab (Optional and To be defined)
+# 5. Configure Merge Request Approvals and CI/CD Checks in GitLab (Optional and To be completed)

 [You can look at the documentation Gitlab here](https://docs.gitlab.com/ee/user/project/merge_requests/approvals/rules.html).